Florence Speare Wedding Dress

 Willard A. Cummings was just a small boy when his family moved to Nashua around 1858.
 After the Civil War broke out, he ran away to join the Union Army as a drummer boy.
 After spending

-a few months with the troops, the Union officers in charge discovered that he was under age and they soon sent him on his way back home.
-His rope-tension field drum has survived these many years, and today it still looks as if it's been through a war.
+a few months with the troops, the Union officers in charge discovered that he was under age and sent him on his way back home.
+His rope-tension field drum has survived these many years, and today it looks as if it's been through a war.
 Young Willard grew up to become a successful and well know music instructor in Nashua as well as the director and conductor of his own orchestra, in which he also played an instrument.
 Willard Cummings and his family lived in Nashua until his death around 1926.

 PAGE 3 PAGE 1